CompuTec/computec-docs/docs/appengine/plugins-user-guide/computec-pdc-plugin.md

 ## Additional Information

 1. CompuTec PDC details information can be found here.
-2. CompuTec AppEngine for CompuTec PDC is only available from web address, no reference in SAP Business One or ProcessForce functional objects.
+2. CompuTec AppEngine for CompuTec PDC is only available from web address, no reference in SAP Business One or CompuTec ProcessForce functional objects.
 3.Relevant CompuTec PDC installer to installed CompuTec PDC Plugin can be reached from CompuTec AppEngine Console level.
 Instruction below:
     a.
 Open Launchpad in Appengine Console: